-Ineligibility due to academic standing will be monitored and enforces by the Director of Graduate Student Services.
+Ineligibility due to academic standing will be monitored and enforced by the Director of Graduate Student Services.

 Ineligibility or failure to comply with Co-op policy standards will be monitored and enforced by the Co-op Program Director.

-Students who have applied and been admitted to a master's program in the Francis College of Engineering must apply separately to the Co-op Option by completing the Co-op application form and submitting it by the deadline specified on the application.
+Students who have applied and been admitted to a master's program in the Francis College of Engineering must apply separately to the Co-op Option by completing the Co-op Application Form and submitting it by the deadline specified on the application, typically one to two weeks after the semester ends.
 Applicants will also need to submit a professional resume (through CareerLink) and a statement of purpose.
 All applicants should preregister their intent to apply by registering their name and email address at Intent to Apply for MS Co-op in Engineering.
 The due date for this preregistration is one month in advance of the due date for the full application.